Amulets and Talismans

 Some stones produce feelings of comfort and peace, while others seem angry and aggressive.
 Many stones appear to be filled with fun and laughter, but a few appear sad.
 I choose the amulet or talisman I need by finding a stone that has the right feeling for the purpose I have in mind.

 There are many other ways of choosing the correct gemstone, including one derived from your date of birth.
 You need to create a sum of your month, day and year of birth, and then reduce it down to a single digit.
 Unfortunately, there is an exception.
 If you come across an 11 or a 22 as you reduce down to a single digit, stop at that point, as they are called Master numbers.
-Here is an example for someone born on December 9, 1946
+Here is an example of someone born on December 9, 1946

 12 + 9 +1946 = 1967